Table of Contents

 But even with surgery, there is no guarantee that the ligament will be completely healed.
 In some cases, scar tissue can form around the torn ligament, which can prevent it from healing properly.

-There are also nonsurgical options available, such as stem cell therapy, which show promise in helping to heal ACL tears without surgery.
+There are also nonsurgical options available, such as stem cell therapy, which shows promise in helping to heal ACL tears without surgery.
 Recovery from an ACL injury can take several months, regardless of whether you have surgery.

 Trust Your Doctor